salsify/avro-builder/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/avro-builder.
+Issues and pull requests are welcome on GitHub at https://github.com/salsify/avro-builder.

 ## License